Voting & Elections

 There is a $75.00 filing fee for the notary application which will need to be included with the application via check, money order, or operating transfer payable to New Mexico Secretary of State or NMSOS.

-Within 45 days of the remote online notary application being approved the notary must purchase and provide proof of their official stamp by submitting the Stamp Registration Form.
-This form may also be submitted with the initial application.
-Failure to do so will result in a referral to the State Ethics Commission.
+Within 45 days of the notary application being approved, the notary must purchase and provide proof of their official stamp by filing a Notary Public Stamp Registration.
+If the stamp registration is not completed within 45 days,the Secretary of State is required to refer the notary to the State Ethics Commission.

 Online Notarial Acts